Frannerz/Project-1/README.md

 As I changed my mind and decided on a slightly altered layout, using flexbox display, I had to create some new placeholder text for each section.

 I left most of the responsiveness until I had finished adding content, in case I changed anything else.

 ## Debugging
 I spent some time getting the responsive design right.
 The photos were too big for each section and would not display how I wanted them to.

-square pictures
-responsiveness
-getting links central
+I realised that if I wanted perfectly round images, I would need to crop the originals so they were square. square pictures responsiveness getting links central